reydangelo/vib-sensor-app/README.md

 - Node.js (v18+ recommended)
 - npm or yarn
 - [Expo CLI](https://docs.expo.dev/get-started/installation/)
-- A physical iOS or Android device (BLE does not work in Expo Go; use a development build or standalone app)
+- A physical Android device (iOS support for classic Bluetooth is limited)
-- A BLE peripheral device (e.g., HC-01, HM-10, ESP32) advertising the correct name and UUIDs
+- An HC-05 module paired with your phone

 ### 1. Clone the Repository